kyegomez/tree-of-thoughts/README.md

 ## Roadmap

-Provide ready to use generate thoughts function
+Provide ready to use generate thoughts function -- done

-Provide ready to use evaluate states function
+Provide ready to use evaluate states function -- done

 now
 Implement a more sophisticated prompt engineering strategy to guide the model's reasoning process more effectively.